4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Introduction

 \section{Introduction}

-4D millimeter-wave (mmWave) radars have earned considerable popularity in the world of robotics as an alternative to classic camera or LiDAR sensors due to their robustness against adverse weather conditions (rain, snow, fog, etc.), as well as their compact size and low power consumption.
+\IEEEPARstart{4}{D} millimeter-wave (mmWave) radars have earned considerable popularity in the world of robotics as an alternative to classic camera or LiDAR sensors due to their robustness against adverse weather conditions (rain, snow, fog, etc.), as well as their compact size and low power consumption.
 As such, there is considerable interest in incorporating these sensors in odometry and SLAM applications.
-Existing LiDAR odometry solutions have been applied, adapted and sometimes even further specialized to 4D radar, with varying degrees of success \cite{_4drtslam,ntu4dradlm,_4dradarslam,efear4d,rivslam}.
-However, the point clouds generated by 4D radars are sparser, noisier, and have a narrower field of view compared to those generated by LiDARs; and as a result these algorithms often struggle with the geometry of certain scenes.
-Therefore, it is desirable to explore scene representations that directly model coarse-grained surfaces and regions of radar point clouds instead of focusing on individual points themselves.

-Another technique that has gained popularity recently in the field of robotics is 3D Gaussian Splatting (3DGS) \cite{3dgs}.
-This algorithm creates an explicit representation of a visual scene, and has been applied to SLAM \cite{_3dgsslam1,_3dgsslam2,_3dgsslam3} as an alternative to existing methods using implicit representations such as NeRF \cite{nerf}.
-However, 3DGS heavily relies on the nature of visual information for training and rendering, and thus adapting it for use with LiDAR or radar instead of visual cameras is challenging; as opposed to NeRF, which can be straightforwardly adapted to model a SDF instead \cite{isdf}.

-Inspired by both of these lines of research, in this paper we propose and describe methods for obtaining a Gaussian model representation of a point cloud, and performing registration of a point cloud with respect to an existing Gaussian model.
-While this is similar in principle to the Normal Distributions Transform (NDT) \cite{ndt}, our methods consider Gaussians to be arbitrarily positioned in space instead of following a regular grid -- like 3DGS \cite{3dgs}.
-Moreover, our scan matching (registration) step considers multiple simultaneous hypotheses, which can help increase the performance of the system, as we show in our experiments.

-Figure~\ref{pipeline} shows the overall pipeline of our odometry system.
-As in other solutions, we use an Extended Kalman Filter (EKF) to perform inertial strapdown and process sensory input, including radar egovelocity.
-Keyframing is used to select individual 4D radar scans, which then undergo Gaussian modeling.
-The Gaussian multi-hypothesis scan matching algorithm registers every incoming 4D radar scan against the Gaussian model in order to produce a relative pose observation with respect to the last keyframe, which is then used to further update the EKF.
-Our experiments show how these Gaussian-based modeling and registration processes improve the results of existing state-of-the-art 4D radar-inertial odometry baselines.
+A key component of such system is the modeling and scan matching algorithm.
+Point clouds are used to capture the geometry of the scene at a given time, and subsequent scans are compared (matched) to the reference model in order to extract localization information.
+Popular established algorithms that perform this task include the Normal Distributions Transform (NDT) \cite{ndt} or Generalized Iterative Closest Point (GICP) \cite{gicp}.
+However, despite working well for LiDAR \cite{loam,floam,conlio}, radar point clouds are considerably more challenging to register because they are sparser, noisier, and have a narrower field of view; and, as a result, these algorithms often struggle with the geometry of certain scenes.